 Behavioral Interview & McKinsey PEI Guide (2026)

 Executive Summary: Behavioral interviews test how you have handled real situations.
 At McKinsey, the PEI is a dedicated 20-minute deep dive worth ~50% of your evaluation.
 At BCG and Bain, fit questions are woven throughout.
-Success requires preparing 4-6 detailed stories focused on Impact, Leadership, and Drive.
+Success requires preparing 4-6 detailed stories covering the four McKinsey PEI dimensions: Connection, Drive, Leadership, and Growth.

 Contents